This article can also be found in the Premium Editorial Download "Storage magazine: Adding low-cost tiers to conserve storage costs."

 The problem is the coterminus lease, whereby any capacity upgrades to a frame before the lease ends are financed only over the months remaining on the lease.
 In that case, the further along in the lease you are, the fewer months you will have to finance the upgrade, and the more "your monthly payments will start to look pretty unattractive," says Mike Kahn, managing director at The Clipper Group, technology acquisition consultants in Wellesley, MA.

-From a purchasing perspective, the aforementioned data center manager is a
+From a purchasing perspective, the aforementioned data center manager

 Because a single PeerStorage array is small, migrating the data off it is easy.
 Not so with monolithic systems: That "takes a ton of planning," the user says.
 The time and complexity of migrating data off a monolithic array usually forces customers to bring in a new array well before the old array's lease is up.